 What happens if a hacker gets access to my email?

 Passwordless login is not less secure than traditional login.
 Remember, if someone has access to your email account, they can use it to do a “forgot password” flow on any website that you use to gain access to the site.
 To protect yourself from this threat, you can add two-factor authentication to your Swan account.

-We recommend that you protect your email account with 2FA (two-factor authentication, where you use an app like Google Authenticator to verify your logins, is a good way to get additional security for your account.
+Two-factor authentication, where you use an app like Google Authenticator to verify your logins, is a good way to get additional security for your account.
 The links below illustrate how to set up 2FA for some of the most popular email accounts.

 We also recommend using a Bitcoin auto-withdrawal plan on Swan to avoid having a large amount of bitcoin in custody at any time.